Retail merchandiser

 - You may occasionally need to spend short periods away from home and there can be opportunity for overseas travel, particularly in fashion, for example, to accompany buyers to Latin America, East Asia or South East Asia.
 At senior level, you may be required to travel to find new suppliers, select and buy goods or solve problems with manufacturers.

-- Self-employment or freelance work are only viable options if you set up as a retail consultant.
+- Self-employment or freelance work is usually only possible if you establish yourself as a retail consultant.

 Advertisement